What do you think?

 Patients could choose “always / most of the time / some of the time / a little of the time / none of the time”.

 Patient experience is likely better if patients feel the communication and information between providers is organized and seamless.
 Coordination of care is important for all patients, but especially patients with multiple chronic conditions who are visiting different specialists and accessing community organizations for their health needs.
+Effective care coordination also enables providers to deliver better care and feel they are supported by a larger team collectively caring for the patient.

 Considerations when viewing the results